Discover Kenya : Literature (Comics / News)

 If the Great Rift Valley that crosses Kenya is considered the cradle of humanity, the region - larger than the borders drawn by man and which should be extended as far as Tanzania - is also the one that saw the emergence of a language, Kiswahili (the language of the coast), and a poetic form, Utendi (or Utenzi).
 The former was born of the encounter between the language of the indigenous Bantu peoples and the vocabulary of merchants from the Arabian Peninsula, with whom trade intensified in the 10th century, while the latter is based on a metric that is still highly appreciated today: quatrains in which the first three lines rhyme together, with the fourth echoing throughout the poem.

 It was in the Lamu archipelago, and more specifically on the island of Pate, that Kiswahili was first written in Arabic characters (ajemi literature), as it was only with the arrival of missionaries at the end of the 19th century that it was transposed into the Latin alphabet.
 It was in the royal palace of Yunga that Mwengo is said to have composed Utendu wa Tambuka for the king of the island, one of the oldest manuscripts in Swahili - known here as kiamu - in which the epic of Mohammed's warriors is recounted.
-The island of Pate is also said to be the birthplace of a legendary hero, Fumo Liyongo, whose adventures have nourished both oral tradition and a large body of written texts.
+The island of Pate is also said to be the birthplace of a legendary hero, Fumo Liyongo, whose adventures have nourished both oral tradition and an important corpus of written texts.
 Finally, the archipelago witnessed the birth of a great poetess, Mwana Kupona, in the early 19th century.
 Although her life is poorly documented, the utendi that bears her name remains famous.
 In it, the author advises her daughter on the role of wife, and imbues her words with a mystical tone.
 Around the same time, another work appeared, miraculously saved from oblivion thanks to a transcription made by Mwalimu Sikujua, a literary scholar from Mombasa, at the request of a missionary, William Taylor.
-This collection was written by Muyaka (1776-1840), a poet who is often described as a nationalist because he used his verses to challenge the growing power of the Sultan of Oman, but who also took the liberty of tackling other powerful themes, such as love and prosperity.
+This collection was written by Muyaka (1776-1840), a poet who is often described as a nationalist because he used his verse to challenge the growing power of the Sultan of Oman, but who also took the liberty of tackling other powerful themes, such as love and prosperity.
 Last but not least, we should mention the multi-talented poet Muhammad Kimjuwa (1855-1945), who brought the taarab (now tarabu) from Zanzibar to his native Lamu, a singing competition in which improvisation was poetic and sometimes teasing.

 At the very end of the 19th century, a man destined to become an author and President of the Republic was born.
 It was in what was then a British colony that Jomo Kenyatta was raised by his parents, and then, on their death, by his uncle and grandfather.
 He left Gatundu in 1920, first for Nairobi, then abroad.
 Fresh from his studies in Anthropology in London, in 1938 he published his thesis, Au pied du mont Kenya, an invaluable document on the way of life of the ethnic group from which he came, the Kikuyus, but also a diatribe against the Europeans who had colonized Africa.
 This anger resurfaced when, back in his homeland, he became involved in the independence movement, which led to his imprisonment when a state of emergency was declared in reprisal for the Mau Mau revolt in 1952.
 The colonial government eventually released him almost ten years later, deeming him capable of managing the independence that had become unavoidable.
 Jomo Kenyatta proclaimed independence in December 1963 and was elected President the following year, a position he held until his death in 1978.